Financial Aid

 Named Scholarships

-Bernard F. and Annie Mae Cooke Scholarship for outstanding promise in pastoral ministry.
+- Bernard F. and Annie Mae Cooke Scholarship for special promise in pastoral ministry.

-M. Ray and Phyllis Ann Schultz Scholarship for outstanding promise for congregational ministry.
+- M. Ray and Phyllis Ann Schultz Scholarship for special promise in congregational ministry.